poojabhat1690/refine-pipeline/README.md

 			1. cutadapt
 			2. bedtools
 			3. python
-			4. R
+			4. R - above version 3.4

 ## Quickstart

 Please make sure to download annotations and format them before running this script.
+Steps to obtaining an formatting the annotation can be found below.

 The script required to run the whole pipeline is beforeMapping.new.sh

 beforeMapping.new.sh -a [adapter] -i [input directory] -o [output directory] -g [genome file] -t [threshold for priming sites]